 Polite Puppies: Teaching Your Pup To Be Courteous & Well-Mannered

-Polite Dinner Manners (No Begging at the Table!)
+Polite Dinner Manners (Stop Puppy Begging at the Table)

 In order to achieve polite puppy dinner behaviour, you first have to define it.
 For example, I consider it polite in my household if my four dogs lie quietly at our feet while we eat.
 If they don't beg, bark, whine or otherwise nudge us for treats, they get an occasional treat from our dinner.